Who We Are

 How We Work

-STAP is supported by a Secretariat hosted by UNEP.
-The Secretariat is based in Washington, D.C. at UNEP’s Regional Office for North America.
+STAP is supported by a Secretariat hosted by UN Environment.
+The Secretariat is based in Washington, D.C. at North America Office of the UN Environment.
 The Secretariat is led by a Secretary who works closely with the STAP Chair in coordinating the work of the Panel.
 Secretariat staff with expertise in a variety of areas of relevance to the GEF Program supports the work of the Panel.

 STAP’s activities are documented in a work program.
 STAP develops its work program in collaboration with the GEF Agencies, and GEF Secretariat.
 The work program is developed every four years to support the priorities identified during the replenishment of the GEF trust fund.
 STAP and its GEF partners review and update the work program on a yearly basis.